pid1/duck/README.md

 You can also configure the slug length by updating `duck.ini`.

+## Demo
+You can see this in action at http://pid1.pw/duck

+The Github Pages repository that powers the demo above is available (here)[https://github.com/pid1/redirect].

 ## Improvements

 * Instead of bailing out, simply regenerate the slug until we find one that has not been used.
 Implement a base case based on the configured maximum slug length so we don't loop forever.